 An external review of strengths and weaknesses is important in evaluating the health of any community.
 The Australian Human Rights Commission report on sexual assault at universities recommends institutions undertake reviews of culture, policies and practices by an independent expert.
 Examples of such reviews include the University of Sydney’s review of the culture in its colleges (the Broderick review), and ongoing reviews of residential facilities at other universities.

-Therefore, Trinity College has commissioned an independent review of the culture of the Residential College.
+Therefore, Trinity College has commissioned a review of the culture of the Residential College.
 The purpose of this review is to secure an external, professional view of the current culture of Trinity's community, noting what is done well and what could be done better, and to provide advice on specific actions to address any shortcomings.

 The review will begin this semester with reporting anticipated for the first half of next year.
 It will have two components – a survey of all Residential College students and a qualitative review using methodology similar to that of the Broderick report.